Inference in clustered IV models with many and weak instruments: Cluster jackknife score

 \cref{assit:cljs eigval} is a stronger version of \cref{assit:cljar eigval}.
 It requires positive but finite variances and that the second stage errors are not perfectly correlated with a linear combination of the first stage errors.
-Taking a linear combination of the first stage errors facilitates the proof. \Cref{assit:cljs moment} requires finite fourth moments of the first stage errors. \Cref{assit:cljs Z} ensures convergence of the scaled instruments.
-The final part of the assumption is similar to \cref{assit:cljar nmax} and is equivalent if $n$ and $k$ are proportional.
+Taking a linear combination of the first stage errors facilitates the derivation of the distribution. \Cref{assit:cljs moment} requires finite fourth moments of the first stage errors. \Cref{assit:cljs Z} ensures convergence of the scaled instruments.

 Then, define the cluster jackknife score statistic as

 Write its conditional variance under the null hypothesis as

 where $\bs\Sigma=\E(\bs\varepsilon\bs\varepsilon'|\bs Z)$.
 Also, write the covariance between the cluster jackknife AR and cluster jackknife score as